"The one who brings joy"

 This is where Abigail might lose points, but hopefully a family with no other pets will come along for her.
 After all, she is doing awesome in her current foster and the fact that she doesn't get along with other animals has not been an issue at all.
 Abigail just doesn't want doggy-friends.
 It's that simple.
 All she wants is a loving human family.

 Abi should not be taken to off-leash dog parks or be allowed loose outside.
 She needs a structured environment and responsible ownership.
-A home with a privacy fence would be ideal for her, but not a requirement.
+A home with a privacy fence would be ideal for her, but not a requirement if her yard is private or secluded.
 She is reactive on leash if she sees other animals.
 That said, her foster mom claims that none of this affects what a wonderful family companion she is as an only pet.

 Behavior with other animals: